mangecoeur/ipython-desktop/README.md

 # IPython Notebook Desktop

-This is a proof of concept desktop interface for the Ipython Notebook.
+This is a proof of concept desktop interface for the IPython Notebook.

 ## Concept
 It's well established that IPython is awesome.